ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/ossf-cve-benchmark/CVE-2019-10771](https://github.com/ossf-cve-benchmark/CVE-2019-10771) :  ![starts](https://img.shields.io/github/stars/ossf-cve-benchmark/CVE-2019-10771.svg) ![forks](https://img.shields.io/github/forks/ossf-cve-benchmark/CVE-2019-10771.svg)

 ## CVE-2019-10767
- An attacker can include file contents from outside the `/adapter/xxx/` directory, where `xxx` is the name of an existent adapter like &quot;admin&quot;.
+ An attacker can include file contents from outside the `/adapter/xxx/` directory, where `xxx` is the name of an existent adapter like "admin".
 It is exploited using the administrative web panel with a request for an adapter file. **Note:** The attacker has to be logged in if the authentication is enabled (by default isn't enabled).